OpenDroneMap/ODMSemantic3D/README.md

 ![create-pull-request](https://user-images.githubusercontent.com/7868983/236492950-779cc623-44ed-44ae-b8d9-bf468e0d07b9.png)

 - Github will run the training automatically and will post the statistics in the pull request as a comment.
-- If the PR is accepted, the point cloud will be added to the repository and a new release of the model will be created.
+- If the PR is accepted, the point cloud will be added to the repository and the new model will be published in a new release.

 ## Citation